 Dupuytren’s Contracture Causes and Risk Factors

 The actual cause of Dupuytren’s contracture is unknown.
-However, there are several risk factors that increase a person’s likelihood of suffering from it.
+However, several risk factors increase a person’s likelihood of suffering from it.
 One of the biggest is smoking.
 So if you still need another reason to stop, here it is.

 Other conditions that may increase the likelihood of developing Dupuytren’s contracture are: